suny-downstate-medical-center/netpyne/doc/source/tutorial.rst

 Running batch simulations (Tutorial 8)
 --------------------------------------------

+Here we are going to illustrate how to run batch simulations using the simple network in Tutorial 2.
+By batch simulations we mean modifying some parameter values within a given range and automatically running simulations for combination of parameter values (also known as grid parameter search).

+The first thing we need to do is break up the tut2.py code into different files -- although not needed for such small models, this will be very helpful for more complex and large models.
+The file organization should be as follows (click on filename to download):

+* :download:`tut8_netParams.py <tut8_netParams.py>` : Defines the network model.
+Includes "fixed" parameter values of cells, synapses, connections, stimulation, etc. Changes to this file should only be made for relatively stable improvements of the model.
+Parameter values that will be varied systematically to explore or tune the model should be included here by referencing the appropiate variable in the simulation configuration (cfg) module.
+Only a single netParams file is required for each batch of simulations.

+* :download:`tut8_cfg.py <tut8_cfg.py>` : Simulation configuration.
+Includes parameter values for each simulation run such as duration, dt, recording parameters etc. Also includes the model parameters that are being varied to explore or tune the network.
+When running a batch, NetPyNE will automatically create one cfg file for each parameter configuration (using this one as a starting point).

+* :download:`tut8_init.py <tut8_init.py>` : Sequence of commands to run a single simulation.
+Can be executed via 'python init.py'.
+When running a batch, NetPyNE will call init.py multiple times, pass a different cfg file for each of the parameter configurations explored.

+* :download:`tut8_batch.py <tut8_batch.py>` : Defines the parameters and parameter values to be explored in a batch of simulations, the run configuration -- e.g. whether to use MPI+Bulletin Board (for multicore machines) or SLURM/PBS Torque (for HPCs) --, and the command to run the batch.

+In summary, **netParams.py** for fixed (network) parameters, **cfg.py** for variable (simulation) parameters, **init.py** to run a simulation, and **batch.py** to run a batch of simulations exploring combinations of parameter values.

+To add new batch explorations, follow the format of the above example, making sure that the parameters being explored are included in cfg.py and referenced appropiately in netParams.py

+To run the batch: Shell script to run the batch simulation using mpi.
+Alternatively, can run "manually" using: mpiexec -np [num_cores] nrniv -python -mpi batch.py

+* :download:`tut8_analysis.py <tut8_analysis.py>`: Functions to read and plot figures from the batch simulation results.
+Can call readPlotNa() or readPlotNMDA() from __main__() or import analysis and call interactively.
+ Support functions to read output data from batch simulations, and others.
+Eventually, some of these functions will be moved to NetPyNE.

+* /data: Folder to store output of simulations.

+ANALYSIS - requires Pandas - link

+.. note:: For the more advanced users, this is what NetPyNE does under the hood when you run a batch:
+	1) copy netParams.py (or whatever names specified) to batch folder
+	2) load cfg (SimConfig object) from cfg.py (or whatever file is specified)
+	3) iterate param combinations:
+ 		3a) modify cfg (SimConfig object)
+ 		3b) save cfg to .json file
+ 		3c) run simulation by passing netParams.py and cfg.json files; this means code in netParams.py is executed but cfg is a set of fixed saved values.

+.. seealso:: The full description of options available in the Batch class will be available soon in the :ref:`package_reference`.

 .. seealso:: For a comprehensive description of all the features available in NetPyNE see :ref:`package_reference`.